jadedjester/aristotle-metadata-registry/docs/mission_statement.rst

 Free Open Source Software, and released to the public as Free Open Source Software.

-By designing Aristotle-MDR in an extensible way, the core data model of Aristotle aims to be as close to the model of ISO/IEC 11179-3, without burdening the code with unnecessary objects.
+By designing Aristotle-MDR in an extensible way, the core data model of Aristotle aims to be as close to the model of ISO/IEC 11179-3, without burdening the framework with unnecessary code.

 Aristotle-MDR is designed to provide the framework for a metadata registry, and is explicitly *not* designed to be a standard web content management system, and a core